ethereum-boilerplate/ethereum-boilerplate/README.md

 ### This repo has the main frontend logic of MetaGymLand App for:

+- NFT minting
+- Getting NFT metadata that conencted user owns
-- NFT marketplace and NFT avatars portfolio page
+- NFT marketplace `[temporary turned off]` and NFT avatars portfolio page
 - AI for pose detection via Webcam
 - Metaverse and MiniGames code
-- Stretch to earn very basic logic powered with Moralis Objects and Stretch to earn page teaser
+- Stretch to earn very basic logic powered with Moralis Objects and Stretch to earn page teaser `earning XP points is currently off chain`

 ## Other MetaGymLand code repositories